ethanm88/cleverhans/examples/adversarial_asr/README.md

 python test_robust_adv.py --stage=stage2 --adv=True
 ```
 If you want to test the performance of clean examples played in the simulated rooms, you can set ```--adv=False```.

+## Defenses

+To run defenses on a particular adversarial example,

 ## Citation
 If you find the code or the models implemented here are useful, please cite this paper: